From Domino's to the National Association of Broadcasters HQ.

 February 28, 2016 - Intentions announced at Van and M.

-One M will have about 4,800 square feet of retail, facing M Street and South Capitol Street.
+NAB HQ will have about 4,800 square feet of retail, facing M Street and South Capitol Street.
 This is a ground-level view of the building as seen from South Capitol, looking east on M, with the corner retail space at right.
 There will also be 127 parking spaces in three underground levels.
 From an April 2015 zoning filing.

 It may not look like much, but Monument paid $4.5 million in August 2005 for the land on the southeast corner of South Capitol and M streets, home to a Domino's for a long time.
 (07/06)

-- The same location, with Domino's long since demolished.
+- The same location, a little different.

 Originally Monument proposed a 328,000-sq-ft office building for the site, seen here in a design submitted to the Zoning Commission in 2012.